LycheeOrg/LycheeOrg.github.io/src/content/docs/docs/getting-started/contributions.md

 ## Lychee Documentation

-You will find a complete documentation in the original [repository](https://github.com/LycheeOrg/Lychee/tree/master/docs) under the `docs/` folder.
+This site covers using and configuring Lychee.
+For developer-facing documentation (architecture notes, specs, and other internals), see the [`docs/` folder of the main repository](https://github.com/LycheeOrg/Lychee/tree/master/docs).

 ## Joining the Team